-In accordance with the Certificate of Incorporation, there are 10,000,000 authorized preferred shares at a par value of \$ 0.0001.
+In accordance with the Certificate of Incorporation, there are 10,000,000 authorized preferred shares at a par value of \$0.0001.
 In connection with the 2016 Private Placement, on July 26, 2016, the Company filed the Series A Certificate of Designation with the Secretary of the State of Delaware to designate the preferences, rights and limitations of the Series A Preferred Shares.
-Pursuant to the Series A Certificate of Designation, the Company designated 1,600,000 shares of the Company's previously undesignated preferred stock as Series A Preferred Stock.
-In connection with the 2018 offering, on June 19, 2018, the Company filed the Series B Certificate of Designation with the Secretary of the State of Delaware to designate the preferences, rights and limitations of the Series B Preferred Shares.
-Pursuant to the Series B Certificate of Designation, the Company designated the preferences, rights and limitations of the Series B Preferred Shares.
-Pursuant to the Series B Preferred Shares.
-Pursuant to the Series B Preferred Stock.
+Pursuant to the Series A Preferred Stock.
+In connection with the 2018 offering, on June 19, 2018, the Company filed the Series B Certificate of Designation with the Secretary of the State of Delaware to designate to designate the preferences, rights and limitations of the Series B Certificate of Designation with the 2018 offering, on June 19, 2018, the Company filed the Series B Certificate of Designation with the Secretary of the State of Delaware to designate the preferences, rights and limitations of the Series B Preferred Shares.
+Pursuant to the Series B Certificate of Designation, the Company designated 8,000 shares of the Company's previously undesignated preferred Shares.